- The name of the League is the Colwyn & Aberconwy Junior & Youth Football League.

 - No registration of a player shall be permitted after 31st March in any season.

-- Transfer procedures are in accordance with FAW and NWCFA requirements that apply from time to time and the prescribed FAW and/or NWCFA forms are to be used.
-The following specific points are highlighted:
+- Transfer procedures are in accordance with FAW and NWCFA requirements that apply from time to time and completed on the Comet system.

 - Disciplinary Procedures